sayampalrecha/Black_scholes_algorithm/README.md

 - Export processed results for further analysis

 ## Dataset
-Synthetic data made using python which has 6300 rows and 12 columns Check the Data_generator file for the code to generating the data or else the my_options_data.csv file for the project
+Synthetic data made using python which has 6300 rows and 12 columns <br>
+Check the Data_generator file for the code to generating the data or else the my_options_data.csv file for the project

 ## Installation